sumukhacharya03/Restaurant-Ordering-System/README.md

 </li>

 <li>
-  Then, you can see the server terminal collecting the order details from client and display the bills and feedback like this:
+  Then, you can see the server terminal collecting the order details from the client and displaying the bills and feedback like this:

   <img width="632" alt="image" src="https://github.com/user-attachments/assets/93f6687a-6644-4a75-8b34-2e26e4772c20" />